Customizing your subwoofer box

 If you plan to carpet your box, we suggest that you use a special construction technique.
 Inset the left and right sides of your sub box just a bit, to create a protruding edge all the way around both sides.
 This technique will reduce your box's internal air space slightly, so account for that in the design.

 When carpeting this type of box, wrap and glue the carpet from the front, back, top and bottom around the protruding edges, and use a utility knife to trim the material flush with the inside corners.
 Then, cut pieces of carpet to fit the insets — glue them in place, and again run your knife along the inside corners.
 With this technique, the two pieces of carpet will meet each other perfectly, and you won't have any raw edges or lumpy corners.
-Many prefabricated boxes are made this way — this box from Q-Logic (above) is an example.
+Many prefabricated boxes are made this way — the box above is an example.

 Applying vinyl to your subwoofer box

 Vinyl comes in hundreds of different colors and textures — you can achieve literally any look you want.
 Good vinyl varies in price from $15/yard to $35/yard or more.
 It can be more expensive than carpet, but definitely worth the price, especially if you're covering an odd-sized or curved box, or want to match your upholstery or dash as closely as possible.
-You can buy vinyl at upholstery shops, or through online dealers like www.selectproducts.com.
+You can buy vinyl at upholstery shops or through online dealers.

 To apply vinyl, you'll need the same basic tools as for carpet — adhesive, a staple gun, and a utility knife — plus a heat gun.
 Vinyl should be heated during application, so it can be stretched tight enough to eliminate wrinkles on curved surfaces.
 Heating and stretching vinyl takes practice, so buy some extra material and take a couple of test runs before you start on your project.
 Take your time with the application — make sure not to get the vinyl too hot, or it may bubble up or overstretch.
 With some practice, you're sure to come up with the techniques that work best for you.